 Inspired by the popularity of salted caramel as a flavor, I started wondering what it would taste like if you infused vodka with caramel candies and just a touch of salt.
-Sure, you can buy salted caramel flavored vodka off the shelf, but I prefer infusions because they keep the essence of the thing you’re infusing them with.
+Sure, you can buy salted caramel flavored vodka off the shelf, but I prefer infusions because they keep the essence of what you’re infusing them with.
 This is my Salted Caramel Vodka infusion.

 Turns out this is a really easy infusion.
 For each bottle you are making, you will need: